Ghana Food Guide

 Greater Accra Region

-The Greater Accra Region's cuisine is heavily influenced by the coastal location, featuring a wide variety of seafood dishes.
-Dishes often incorporate coconut milk, palm oil, and a variety of spices.
-Street food is very popular in this region.
+The Greater Accra Region's cuisine is heavily influenced by its coastal location, featuring a wide variety of seafood dishes.
+Dishes often incorporate coconut milk, palm oil, and various spices.
+Street food is extremely popular in this region, with vendors selling everything from waakye to kelewele on every corner.

 Cultural Significance: